KPPY 97

 Delineating half-integrality of the Erdős-Pósa property for minors

 In 1986 Robertson and Seymour proved a generalization of the seminal result of Erdős and Pósa on the duality of packing and covering cycles: A graph has the Erdős-Pósa property for minors if and only if it is planar.
-In particular, for every non-planar graph $H$ they gave examples showing that the Erdős-Pósa property does not hold for $H$.
+In particular, for every non-planar graph HH they gave examples showing that the Erdős-Pósa property does not hold for HH.
 Recently, Liu confirmed a conjecture of Thomas and showed that every graph has the half-integral Erdős-Pósa property for minors.
 In this paper we start the delineation of the half-integrality of the Erdős-Pósa property for minors.

 Hyemin Kwon